annnnnnnnnne/cse15l-lab-reports/lab3.md

 # Week 4 Lab Report 3
 ## `grep pattern file`
+### source: chatGPT, input command: how to use command grep

 This command will grep from the file and return the lines that has the word you type for pattern.
 It is case sensitive.